ipld/edelweiss/doc/overview-slides/overview-slides.md

 - **Unified type system**
-     _Strict and expressive type system, decoupled from serialization technology_
+     _Strict and expressive type system, decoupled from serialization technology_ _Facilitate bridging the same schema from one data model into another_
 - **Code-generating**
      _De/serialization and RPC code is generated for multiple target languages_
 - **Modular**
      _Custom code-generation backends for different (a) serialization formats, (b) RPC networking stacks and (c) target languages_
 - **Extensible**
-     _New types can be added, as needed_
+     _New types can be added as needed_

 ---
 # User workflow

-1. Define data and services types
+1. Define data and services types (aka, the user's schema)
 2. Pick a backend
    - programming language (Go)
    - serialization (IPLD)